planningcenter/developers/examples/php/README.md

 Now visit `index.php`.
 Tada!

-## Oauth.
-How does it work?

-* User visits `/index.php`
-* A new OAuth object is instantatied in `oauth_config.php` with your consumer key and secret.
-(At this point, line 8 does nothing because your cookie is empty).
+## What's going on?

-* The OAuth object gets a new request token from PCO.
+* An OAuth object is created and used to get a request token from PCO.
-* The request token is stored in a cookie.
-* The user is forwarded to PCO to authorize the request token to access their account.
+* The user is sent to PCO to authorize the request token to access their account.

-* The user is sent back to `callback.php`.
-* A new OAuth object is instantiated, and it's told to use the request token stored in our cookie for subsequent requests.
-* The OAuth object requets an access token from PCO.
-* We replace the request token stored in our cookie with the access token.
+* Once authorized, the request token is swapped for an access token.

-* The user is forwarded to `me.php`
+* The access token is used to make subsequent requests on the user's behalf.
-* An OAuth object is instantiated, and now uses the access token for requests.
-* We use the OAuth object to make a request to `http://planningcenteronline.com/me.json`